AzureADQuickStarts/WebApp-OpenIdConnect-DotNet/active-directory-devquickstarts-webapp.md

 - Click the **Applications** tab, and click add in the bottom drawer.
 - Follow the prompts and create a new **Web Application and/or WebAPI**.
     - The **name** of the application will describe your application to end-users
     -	The **Sign-On URL** is the base URL of your app.
-The skeletonís default is `https://localhost:44320/`.
+The skeleton‚Äôs default is `https://localhost:44320/`.
     - The **App ID URI** is a unique identifier for your application.
 The convention is to use `https://<tenant-domain>/<app-name>`, e.g. `https://contoso.onmicrosoft.com/my-first-aad-app`
-- Once youíve completed registration, AAD will assign your app a unique client identifier.
-Youíll need this value in the next sections, so copy it from the Configure tab.
+- Once you‚Äôve completed registration, AAD will assign your app a unique client identifier.
+You‚Äôll need this value in the next sections, so copy it from the Configure tab.

 ## *2. Set up your app to use the OWIN authentication pipeline*
-Here, weíll configure the OWIN middleware to use the OpenID Connect authentication protocol.
-OWIN will be used to issue sign-in and sign-out requests, manage the userís session, and get information about the user, amongst other things.
+Here, we‚Äôll configure the OWIN middleware to use the OpenID Connect authentication protocol.
+OWIN will be used to issue sign-in and sign-out requests, manage the user‚Äôs session, and get information about the user, amongst other things.

 -	To begin, add the OWIN middleware NuGet packages to the project using the Package Manager Console.